ionic-team/stencil-site/src/docs/components/host-element.md

 <todo-list class="todo-list" aria-hidden="true"></todo-list>
 ```

-`<Host>` is a virtual component, a virtual API exposed by stencil to declarative set the attributes of the host element, it will never rendered in the DOM, ie you will never see `<Host>` in Chrome Dev Tools for instance.
+`<Host>` is a virtual component, a virtual API exposed by stencil to declaratively set the attributes of the host element, it will never rendered in the DOM, ie you will never see `<Host>` in Chrome Dev Tools for instance.

 ### `<Host>` can work as a `<Fragment>`